 🥘 Ingredients

-- Onion, Garlic, Celery & Carrot - These form the base of the bolognese sauce and give it lots of flavour.
+Onion, Garlic, Celery & Carrot - Chopped finely, the vegetables form the base of the bolognese sauce.

-- Passata & Tomato Puree - Alternatively use a can of chopped tomatoes.
+Passata & Tomato Puree - You can also use a can of chopped tomatoes if you prefer a chunkier textured sauce.

-- Stock pot - 1 Chicken stockpot or stock cube (no need to mix with water as there is plenty of liquid from the milk and passata).
+Stock pot - One Chicken stockpot or stock cube (there is no need to mix it with water as there is already plenty of liquid in the recipe from the milk and passata).

-- Milk - Italians often simmer their bolognese sauce in milk, which helps to tenderise the meat.
+Milk - Italians often simmer their bolognese sauce in milk, which helps to tenderise the meat.
+Use full-fat milk if you can.

 🥄 Equipment

-You will need a knife and chopping board for finely dicing the onion, garlic, carrot and celery, as well as a heavy-based casserole or pan to make the pork bolognese.
+You will need a knife and chopping board for finely dicing the onion, garlic, carrot and celery (or use a mini chopper!), as well as a heavy-based casserole or pan to cook the pork bolognese.

 🔪 Instructions